 Fortunately, you know that you only need a stovetop to make a variety of different coffee types that will put some pep in your step.

 No coffeemaker?
 No problem!
 You don’t have to use your old standby machine if it’s not available.
 Instead, with a stovetop and some ingenuity, you can prepare coffee in six unique and tasty ways.
-We hope you try them all!
+We hope you try them all and get your caffeine fix!